 This post contains affiliate links where I earn a small commission from your purchase at no extra cost to you to help support my blog .

 I’ve had POTS for almost four years.
-I’ve tried a variety of medication, supplements and products to help alleviate my debilitating symptoms.
-Here are a few of my favourite products that I regularly use that I wish I’d known about sooner:
+I’ve tried a variety of medications, supplements and products to help alleviate my debilitating symptoms.
+Hydration is key when you have POTS and I use a number of different products to help me stay hydrated throughout the day.
+Here are a few of my favourite products that I use to manage my POTS symptoms that I wish I’d known about sooner:

 1. Hydration Tablets